marbl/MetagenomeScope/README.md

 ```

 This will start a server using Dash.
 Navigate to `localhost:8050` in
-your browser to access the visualization.
+a web browser to access the visualization.

 ### What types of assembly graphs do you support?